 Council has recently developed a Holdfast Bay Dunes Biodiversity Action Plan 2019-2024.
 The plan captures important information about the current state of our dunes, as well as making prioritised recommendations to improve the biodiversity over a 5 year period.

 Much of our coastline has been developed and therefore altered since European settlement.
 However, areas of significant remnant vegetation still exist in pockets along the coast.

 Both on land and in the water, these areas of native vegetation form important habitats for wildlife.
-They play an important role in stabilising marine sediments and dunes, and forming a protective buffer between the land and the sea.
+They play an important role in stabilising marine sediments and dunes and forming a protective buffer between the land and the sea.

-We strongly encourage the use of local indigenous plants in creating water-wise gardens, as they are perfectly suited to our soil and climate; thrive without additional water; don't require fertilizers or pesticides; and provide a natural habitat for indigenous birds, fauna, insects and reptiles.
+We strongly encourage the use of local indigenous plants in creating water-wise gardens, as they are perfectly suited to our soil and climate; thrive without additional water; don't require fertilizers or pesticides; and provide a natural habitat for indigenous birds, fauna, insects, and reptiles.
 For more information about environmentally-friendly gardening, see our Green Living Gardens section.

 A weed is any plant that grows where it is not wanted.
 Unfortunately, introduced species form a significant proportion of our coastal vegetation, and not only include plants that have been introduced from overseas, but also native species from other regions of Australia.

-Weeds affect native plants by successfully overpowering and replacing them and, in some cases, by forming conditions that prevent indigenous species establishing around them.
+Weeds affect native plants by successfully overpowering and replacing them and, in some cases, by forming conditions that prevent indigenous species from establishing around them.

 Reducing the damage caused by weeds, and protecting our coastal environment and its biodiversity is a key priority for us, and our specialist teams actively control unwanted plants throughout our reserves and foreshore regions.